tiraboschi/virt-advisor-operator/docs/vep.md

 ```

 #### 3. Handling Concurrent Plans (Singleton Locking)
 To prevent conflicting instructions, we enforce a strict **One-Plan-Per-Profile** rule.
-A `profile` cannot be managed by multiple `ConfigurationPlan` objects simultaneously.
+A `profile` cannot be managed by multiple `VirtPlatformConfig` objects simultaneously.

 **The Logic:**
 If `plan-B` targets profile `LoadAware`, the operator checks if any other active plan exists for `LoadAware`.
 If yes, `plan-B` is blocked.